Manifold Optimization-based Pilot Allocation for Cell-Free Massive MIMO ISAC Systems: System Model

 \subsection{Sensing Constraint}

-It is well established that signals transmitted for communication purposes can also be exploited for sensing tasks, enabling joint communication and sensing functionalities within the same system resources.
-In particular, the pilot signals used for channel estimation in wireless systems can be repurposed for sensing applications, such as \ac{RPE}, without requiring additional dedicated resources\cite{Sturm2011}.

-Motivated by the emergence of \ac{ISAC}, we propose to design pilot sequences that serve a dual purpose: enabling accurate channel estimation for communication and providing favorable properties for sensing tasks.
+Under the \ac{ISAC} paradigm, pilot signals used for channel estimation in wireless systems can be repurposed for sensing applications, such as \ac{RPE}, without requiring additional dedicated resources \cite{Sturm2011}.
+To that end, we propose to design pilot sequences that serve a dual purpose: enabling accurate channel estimation for communication and providing favorable properties for sensing tasks.
 This dual use of pilots for both communication and sensing has not been previously addressed in the context of pilot design for \ac{CF-mMIMO}, and thus represents a novel contribution of this work.
-As shown in \cite{Stoica2012}, perfect detection of the \ac{RPE} is achieved when the elements of the radar signal are each unimodular complex numbers (i.e., $|\bm{r}| = 1, \forall n$) in the frequency domain.
+As shown in \cite{He2012}, perfect detection of the \ac{RPE} is achieved when the elements of the radar signal are each unimodular complex numbers (i.e., $|\bm{r}| = 1, \forall n$) in the frequency domain.
 This property avoids the infamous masking effect, where echoes from strong targets can obscure those from weak targets, making it difficult to detect and estimate weaker signals.
-For convenience, we briefly show why this property leads to perfect autocorrelation properties with a single peak at the origin and zero elsewhere.